 Have you got what it takes to work in our Control Room?
 Take a look at our video (below) that talks you through both roles in detail.
 You must watch the video and read the notes.

 Once you've completed this stage, please move on to the second - our pre-application questionnaire.

+As a Communications Officer you will be on the front line answering 999 emergency and non-urgent calls from the public.
 As a Dispatcher you will deploy police officers to deal with incidents which could be life or death emergencies.
-You will also deploy officers to proactively police the streets to prevent crime and anti-social behaviour.

 Stage two - complete the short questionnaire

 To start your application, help us find out more about you and to make sure you fully understand the requirements.
 Please fill out our pre-application questionnaire (below) and once complete, send to the email address on the form.